Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has five doubles, a triple, a home run and a walk while batting .267.
+- Gurriel has five doubles, a triple, a home run and a walk while hitting .266.

-- Gurriel has driven in a run in six games this season (33.3%), including two games with multiple runs batted in.
+- Gurriel has driven in a run in six games this year (31.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.